Curriculum Leader: Mr P. Dring

 The Edexcel GCSE in Computer Science is included in the eBacc and has 2 written exams each worth 50% of the overall grade and a Non Examined Assessment (NEA) which helps students prepare for the second exam.

-For the NEA students design, create and test programs using VB.NET in Visual Studio.
+For the NEA students design, create and test programs using Python.

 The exams assess the Principles of Computer Science and the Application of Computational Thinking.

-The OCR Cambridge Nationals Level 2 Certificate in Creative iMedia is a vocational equivalent to a single GCSE and is designed to be fully vocational so students get to use their multimedia skills in a variety of real-life projects.
+The OCR Cambridge Nationals Level 2 Certificate in Creative iMedia is a vocational equivalent to a GCSE and is designed to allow students get to use their multimedia skills in a variety of real-life creative projects.

-There is one written exam in Pre Production Techniques (worth 25%) and three extended coursework projects (Creating Digital Graphics, Storytelling with a Comic Strip and Web Design).
+There is one written exam in Pre Production Techniques (R081 worth 25%) and three extended coursework projects: